 Who will benefit from allergen immunotherapy?

-Sublingual desensitization immunotherapy (SLIT) for hayfever in the form of ALK Abello’s product Grazax, a Timothy grass pollen oral extract and Staloral drops are available in the UK and can be prescribed on the NHS.
+Numerous sublingual desensitization immunotherapy (SLIT) formulations for hay fever are available in the UK, in the form of ALK Abello’s product Grazax, a Timothy grass pollen oral extract, Oralvac (Allergy Therapeutics), LAIS drops (Lofarma) and Oraltek (Inmunotek).
+All are available in the UK and can be prescribed on the NHS.
 Immunotherapy has been most successfully used in the United Kingdom to treat grass pollen seasonal allergic rhino-conjunctivitis (hayfever) as well as Wasp and Bee sting and Horse anaphylaxis.
-Housedust mite, Cat and Birch Pollen allergic rhinitis can only be successfully treated with immunotherapy and Stallergenes provide oral vaccines in the form of Staloral 300.
+Housedust mite, Cat and Birch Pollen allergic rhinitis can only be successfully treated with immunotherapy and products are available on prescription.
 Grazax an oral tablet form of grass pollen desensitization immunotherapy is now readily available on prescription in the the UK.
 These tablets should be commenced 2 months before and during the grass pollen season to achieve maximal benefit and treatment should span 3 years.

 The fewer allergens used in immunotherapy, the better the result.
 Vaccine mixtures tend to be unstable and should not contain mixtures of unrelated allergens.
 People with a single specific inhalant allergy derive most benefit from immunotherapy.
 However, if indicated, two inhalant allergens can be administered at the same time, at different injection sites.
 For House-dust mite allergy use the standardised Dermatophagoides pteronyssinus whole mite vaccines.
 Grass pollen allergy is treated using a Phleum pratense (Timothy grass) extract while Birch Pollen allergy is treated with Silver Birch Pollen extract.
 The efficacy of prolonged use multiple-allergen mixed desensitising injections as administered in the USA for many years (so called “Allergy Shots”) is hotly contested by mainstream European allergists.